Para acesso aos Produtos do MapBiomas Fogo (incluindo Relatório Anual, assets e toolkit) acesse esse LINK

 To obtain the information of the month in which the fire scar was mapped, postclassification processing was performed to retrieve the information of the date of the pixel that was burned from the date of the pixel in which the annual mosaic was constructed from the minimum NBR.

-Evaluations of the classification of fire scars were carried out using Landsat images, with visual inspection, statistical analysis and relationship with land use and cover from MapBiomas.
-In addition, they were compared with reference maps, including FIRMS (1km), GABAM (30m), MODIS MCD64A1 (500m), FIRE CCI (250m) and INPE hotspots (1km).
+Evaluations of the fire scar classification were carried out using Landsat images, through visual inspection, statistical analysis, and correlation with MapBiomas land cover and land use data.
+Additionally, they were compared with reference maps, including FIRMS (1 km), GABAM (30m), MODIS MCD64A1 (500m), FIRE CCI (250m), and INPE heat spots (1 km).